 In 2022, Public Justice nominated Evan Zucker for Trial Lawyer of the Year.
 The same year, he was also nominated by the Consumer Attorneys of California for Consumer Attorney of the Year.
 Both nominations reflect his strong affinity for protecting the rights of individuals.

 Evan Zucker was in middle school when his family’s home was devastated by the ’94 Northridge earthquake.
 At the time, he saw the tremendous impact that industry-wide insurance and corporate practices could have on middle class families, especially after a natural disaster.
 As a result of this experience, even before deciding to attend law school, Mr. Zucker gravitated toward work in law firms that handled cases against large companies who sought to take advantage of those with less power.

-Evan was in middle school when his family’s home was devastated by the Northridge earthquake in 1994.
-At the time he saw the tremendous impact that industry-wide insurance practices could have on middle class families, especially after a natural disaster.
-As a result of this experience, even before deciding to attend law school, Evan gravitated toward work in law firms that handled cases against insurance companies, including those against insurers who engaged in malicious claims handling practices.
-Ultimately, Evan found himself working to recover hundreds of millions of dollars on behalf of commercial and residential policyholders faced with catastrophic losses after that same 1994 Northridge earthquake.
+Ultimately, Mr. Zucker found himself working to recover hundreds of millions of dollars on behalf of commercial and residential policyholders faced with catastrophic losses after that same Northridge earthquake.
 As a result of these experiences, he was inspired to seek a career in law.
-Evan has been representing citizen plaintiffs ever since, and will continue that work as a part of Baron & Budd’s Banking Fraud and Automotive Defect team.
+He has been representing plaintiffs ever since, and has continued that work as a part of Baron & Budd’s consumer protection team.